top of page

 Apr 05, 2025, 4:00 PM – 5:30 PM

-Kids!
 Join us at the home of one of CT's first female architects to learn about architecture!
-Local "A List" architect Matthew Dougherty will introduce the basics of architecture -- then we'll build!
-We hope kids will leave with a greater appreciation for and interest in architecture.
+Local “A-list” architect Matthew Dougherty will introduce the basics of architecture -- then we'll build!
+Kids will leave with a greater appreciation for and interest in architecture.
+Reco ages 6 to 10.

 • Make Modern Comes to Mather: Embroidery Sampler